DD-train/Quant-Trend-Following-Moving-Average-Testbed/README.md

 ## Research Report

-A structured quantitative research report describing the experimental design, distributional perspective, and key findings is available in [report.md].
+A structured quantitative research report describing the experimental design, and key findings is available in [report.md].